Communication prof lands top-poster award at conference

 SAULT STE.
 MARIE, Mich. – Lake Superior State University's Katey Price, assistant professor of communication, has received the Top Poster Award at the 13th Biennial Kentucky Conference on Health Communication.
 The conference was April 10-12 in Lexington, Ky., with "Health Communication Partnerships" as a theme.

-based on a portion of her dissertation research.
+Price presented a poster based on a portion of her dissertation research.
 "Alzheimer's Family Caregivers, Identity Gaps, and Health" covered analyses that revealed that family caregivers undergo what are called "identity gaps," and that increased identity gaps negatively-affect both mental and physical health.

 Additionally, identity gaps are significantly related to levels of stress, even after factoring in social support, which is a known buffer for the negative effects of stress outcomes.